Corporate Wars, Creative Disputes & Kindergarten Crime Sprees: Robocop 2 is as Mad As You Remember

 With Robo off in la-la land, OCP’s search for the city’s second Robocop continues, a spate of half-dead police failing to live up to their predecessor having grown suicidal in their cybernetic forms (the film’s prototype test scene is just priceless).
 With no good guys left to turn to, ruthless psychologist Dr Juliette Faxx (Belinda Bauer) resorts to recruiting criminal subjects, eventually opting for deranged psychopath Cain, whose addiction and savage temperament inevitably lead to major problems.
 I mean, what did they think would happen?

 As a legitimate sequel, Robocop 2 isn’t up to much.
 It lacks the depth and moral insight to do justice to such a unique and emblematic character, reducing Robocop to the sidelines for the most part, but as an exercise in overblown silliness it packs a Nuke-style punch.
-It may lack the refinement of Verhoeven’s violent masterpiece, proving an absolute mess at times, but some of its standalone ingredients are a pungent delight.
+It may lack the refinement of Verhoeven’s violent masterpiece, proving an absolute mess at times with its anti-corporate assault-come-trigger-happy Republican values, but some of its standalone ingredients are a pungent delight.
 If you can’t raise the occasional smile amid the carnage, you’re truly beyond hope.

 Not so impressed were stars Weller and Nancy Allen (here returning as dependable partner Officer Anne Lewis), who along with Miller distanced themselves from the project following its release.
 It’s amazing that Weller agreed to return at all after his experience with the first movie, the character’s inhumanly awkward suit causing him all kinds of problems, though he would inevitably opt out of Robocop 3 owing to the direction of the first sequel.
 As for Allen, she simply didn’t get along with Kirschner, so much that she approached the next instalment with an icy sense of detachment, one of many reasons why that particular film fell flat creatively.